I often hear that business owners and leaders are frustrated that their marketing isn’t working and they don’t know why.

 Some of this comes from FOMO and the perception that’s it’s important “to be everywhere.”
 That includes social channels like Facebook, Instagram, and now TikTok.
 But where you should “be” – and how you should spend your marketing dollars – depends more on who you want to reach.
 The fundamentals of marketing are ignored so much of the time, including going after the wrong audience.
 You may not be accurately targeting the right people to come to your website in the first place.

 By this, I mean the “spray and pray” method of marketing – lots of volume but not focused.
 This is similar to the FOMO I mentioned above: the idea that you should be doing all sorts of things because people tell you it’s important.
 You’ve heard video is important, so you did one.
 It’s on YouTube and no one has seen it.

-Or you’ve heard you have to be on Facebook and maybe Instagram – what about LinkedIn? – so you’ve hired an agency to help.
-They’re out there with lots of posts and lots of hashtags.
-Everyone is very very busy.
+Or you’ve heard you have to be on LinkedIn, so you’ve hired an agency to help.
+They’re out there connecting with people (I’m so tired of these messages every day) and they’re very busy.

 But they’re not getting you more leads or more sales.
 Sound familiar?
 Just “doing” a lot of marketing activities is not effective marketing.

 4) You’re Not Looking at (or Understanding) the Data

 I see businesses who have reports that were sent by their marketing agency or team.
 Typically, they say: “I get this monthly report but I don’t look at it.”
 And when I ask if they understand it, most of the time they say “No, not really.”

 - Do you understand what metrics are important?